 Maybe it’s because she has had some latching issues, but Lily has always been a very messy eater.
 I think only 80% of the milk coming out actually ends up being swallowed.
 The other 20% is running down my stomach.
 That is why I always use a receiving blanket tucked under my boob while she eats.
 That way the excess milk doesn’t end up all over the place.

-Well, imagine having that mess to deal with…all underneath a nursing cover!
+When it comes to breastfeeding in public, just imagine having that mess to deal with all underneath a nursing cover!
 Not easy.
 And definitely not fun.
-I would love nothing more than to be able to nurse Lily in public areas using a cover (because I’m pretty modest and going coverless in not an option for me), but I always end up hiding away somewhere.
-Which, side note, I have actually have grown to love.
+I would love nothing more than to be able to nurse Lily in public areas using a cover (because I’m pretty modest and going coverless is not an option for me), but I always end up hiding away somewhere.
+Which, side note, I have actually grown to love.
 It’s great Lily and mommy time.